LinkedIn Saved Jobs Export

 TexAu allows users to extract key details from their saved jobs on LinkedIn, including job titles, company names, job locations, descriptions, LinkedIn job URLs, and posting dates.
 This comprehensive data provides a clear view of opportunities without the need for manual copying and tracking.

 Example Use Case: A software engineer looking for opportunities in the technology sector can use TexAu to export all saved jobs with titles like “Frontend Developer” or “DevOps Engineer.”
 The extracted data can then be reviewed to prioritize roles based on company size, job location, or required skills.
+Additionally, job seekers can enhance their networking efforts by combining this with LinkedIn Address Book Export to extract contact details of recruiters and hiring managers, making outreach easier and more efficient.

 Scenario in Action: Imagine you’ve saved 50 jobs over the past month.
 By exporting this data, you can sort roles by posting date and quickly identify which listings are nearing their deadlines.
 This ensures that you focus on submitting applications for the most time-sensitive opportunities first.